Minimum Language Requirements for Express Entry

 - the Federal Skilled Trades Program (FSTP).

 Each method expects applicants to meet specific requirements.
-If you are interested to know more about each option, click the links above.
+If you want to know more about each option, click the links above.
 Subsequently, you will learn about each option.
-This article only focuses on minimum language requirements for each method.
+This article only focuses on the minimum language requirements for each method.

 Table of contents:

 - Approved language tests